How to rank a new affiliate site easily and fast in Google is a thing of the past.

 Here’s an awesome guide you should read:

 Second, you want to skew your site architect towards sending the most PR to your money pages.

-#1- Keep your money pages on the first page or your blog roll (or on your homepage).
+#1- Keep your money pages on the first page of your blog roll (or on your homepage).

-Because homepage is almost always the strongest of the bunch.
+Because the homepage is almost always the strongest of the bunch.